byuflowlab/DuctAPE.jl/docs/src/DuctAPE/advanced_usage/option.md

 ## Boundary Layer Solvers

 If desired, a one-way turbulent boundary layer can be modeled, from which an approximate viscous drag can be determined.
-Currently, only the Head's method for turbulent boundary layer computation is working, but there is a mostly implemented version of Green's lag entrainment expansion of Head's method as well.
+Currently, only the Head's method for turbulent boundary layer computation is working.
 In the case of separation, a separation drag penalty is applied based on values selected in the options.

 ```@docs; canonical=false
 DuctAPE.HeadsBoundaryLayerOptions
-DuctAPE.GreensBoundaryLayerOptions
 ```

 Here is an example of a possible boundary layer option setting: